NOAA-OWP/wres/documentation/src/index.md

 # Water Resources Evaluation Service

+This document is for power users of WRES: those who wish to run WRES locally rather than use the WRES NWCAL instance HTTP API service.

 ## Prerequisites

-1. Java 8 runtime environment
+1. Java 11 runtime environment
-2. Access to Postgres 9.6 database system
+2. Access to Postgres 9.6 or later database instance

-## Setting up the database
+## Set up the database

 For the time being, ask the software development team to help with this.

-## Running the software
+## Run the software

 Ensure that the database you wish to connect to is specified in this file: